Overview

 The overall benefits of the CMSIS-Toolbox are:

-• Software packs simplify tool setup with device: or board: selection and project creation with access to reusable software components.
+• Software packs simplify tool setup with device: or board: selection and provide access to reusable software components.

-• Organize solutions with projects that are independently managed simplifies a wide range of use cases including multi-processor applications or unit testing.
+• Organize solutions with independent projects to support a wide range of use cases, including multi-processor applications or unit testing.

-• Integrates with domain specific generators (i.e. CubeMX) that support configuration of devices/boards and complex software stacks such as motor control.
+• Integrates with domain-specific generators (e.g., CubeMX or MCUXpresso Config Tools) for configuring devices/boards and complex software stacks such as motor control.

 • Target types allow application deployment to different hardware (test board, production hardware, virtual simulation models, etc.).